AgileVentures/AgileVentures/PREMIUM.md

 Premium membership guarantees a pull request will be reviewed promptly and thoroughly.
 Pull requests that wait for a long time before a review often require more work to be merged in, and may be discarded if no one is willing to do that additional work.
 Also, it's great to get feedback when the code you have just created is still fresh in your mind.
 If it takes a long time to get feedback you may not be able to learn as much as you would otherwise.

-### Does being a Premium member mean that my PR is going to be accepted even if it doesn’t seem relevant?
+### Does being a Premium member mean that my PR is going to be accepted even if it doesn't seem relevant?

 No it doesn't mean it will be accepted - but being a Premium member means we'll try harder to work with you to get it into a shape where it can be accepted.
 Even if it ultimately doesn't make sense to merge it in, we'll be doing our best to ensure that you derive the maximum learning benefit from the experience.